Pagsanjan Arch: History

-The Story of the Bandits and the Virgin of Guadalupe
+Bandits and the Virgin of Guadalupe

-Bandits (or tulisanes) were rampant in Laguna during the last years of the Spanish colonization.
-Even the guardia civil at that time cannot control the acts of the tulisanes.
-On midnight of December 8, 1877, a group of bandits led by Tangkad who already plundered the nearby town of Majayjay is nearly approaching the western entrance of Pagsanjan.
-When the bandits are approaching the town, a beautiful lady dressed in white and holding a shining sword appeared to them.
-Using her sword, she drew a line and proclaimed that the town is under her protection.
-The bandits experienced fear and immediately went to the mountains.
-Mang Juan, a sabungero who lives near the western entrance saw the whole event because of his insomnia that night.
-He told the event to the Spanish cura who later told it to the government authorities.
-All of them do not believe the story of Mang Juan until they went to the exact site and saw the mark of the Virgin's sword.
-To express their gratitude to their patroness, the Virgin of Guadalupe, they built a stone gate on the exact site where they saw the mark of the Virgin's sword.
+Bandits (termed tulisanes) were rampant in Laguna during the last years of Spanish colonization.
+Even the Guardia Civil at that time cannot control the acts of the tulisanes.
+At midnight of December 8, 1877, a group of bandits led by a certain Tangkad (literally, “tall”) who had already plundered the nearby town of Majayjay, were at the western edge of Pagsanjan.
+As the bandits approached the town, they saw a beautiful lady in white brandishing a shining sword, with which she drew a line in the ground, proclaiming the town to be under her protection.
+The terrified bandits immediately fled to the mountains; a man named Mang Juan, a sabungero who lived nearby, saw the whole event because of his insomnia.
+He told the event to the Spanish parish priest who reported it to sceptical authorities.
+On investigating the site, they saw the mark of the Virgin's sword, and believed.
+To express their gratitude to their patroness, the Virgin of Guadalupe, they built a stone gate on the exact site where the Virgin drew the line with her sword.

-Construction and Restoration of the Arch
+Construction and restoration of the Arch

-Under the supervision of a Franciscan priest, Fray Cipriano Bac and Don Manuel de Yriarte, the Pagsanjan Arch was built from 1878 to 1880 by the town people through forced labor or polo y servicio.
-It was also known as Puerta Real or Royal Gate during the Spanish and American occupation.
+Under the supervision of the Franciscan Cipriano Bac and Don Manuel de Yriarte, Pagsanjan Arch was built from 1878 to 1880 by the townspeople through forced labor or polo y servicio.
+It was also known as Puerta Real or Royal Gate during the Spanish era and American occupation.

-During the Japanese liberation of the town, municipal authorities vandalized the historic gate by having it painted in a gaudy pink color, including the coat-of-arms and the two Castillan lions.
-The word Pagsanjan and the years of its construction, 1878–1880, written below it on the upper part of the gate's western facade were defaced and replaced with the greeting, "Welcome", and on the eastern side, "Thank U, Come Again".
+During the Japanese liberation of the town, municipal authorities vandalized the historic gate by having it painted a gaudy pink, including the coat-of-arms and the two Castillan lions.
+The word Pagsanjan and the years of its construction, 1878–1880, written below it on the upper part of the gate's western façade were defaced and replaced with the greeting, "Welcome", and on the eastern side, "Thank U, Come Again".
 Historian Gregorio F. Zaide, a native of the town, started a project to restore the historic gate through Pagsanjeños in Manila who generously gave ₱5,000.
 Upon obtaining permission from the National Historic Institute (now National Historical Commission of the Philippines), the restoration process commenced under the supervision of Engr.
 Tito Rivera and was completed on May 25, 1975.
-A large copper plaque was placed on the wall of the first arch to thank the donors.
-Today, the Pagsanjan arch still stands on a main thoroughfare of the town.
+A large copper plaque was placed on the wall of the first arch to commemorate thr donors.
+Today, the Arch still straddles a main thoroughfare of the town.